Blog / Boarding / Boarding School Furniture: Boarding House Refurbishment at Bishop’s Stortford College

 bespoke boarding accommodation furniture at Bishop's Stortford College

-We designed a ‘pod bed’ which includes everything for each pupil: the normal bed, a headboard and wardrobe unit with shelving and a lockable cupboard for valuables.
-Power, a USB socket and LED reading lights were also part of the headboard design.
+We designed a ‘pod bed’ which includes everything each pupil would need: the bed, a headboard and a wardrobe unit with shelving and a lockable cupboard for valuables.
+The unit also features built-in drawers and cupboards for storage, making it a higher storage bed that efficiently utilises floor space in boarding school environments.
+Power, a USB socket and LED reading lights were also part of the headboard design, offering durability and practicality for each pupil.
+Modern boarding furniture often includes integrated power for tablets and laptops to support 21st-century learning.

-We manufactured and installed 28 ‘pod beds’ for the two dorms – 14 for the girls and 14 for the boys.
+In total, we manufactured and installed 28 ‘pod beds’ for the two dorms, which would meet the needs of 14 girls and 14 boys.

-The beds are divided with bed division panels to give pupils more privacy and integrated into these panels were vinyl wrapped noticeboards for the children to attach photos of family and friends.
+The beds are divided with bed division panels to give pupils more privacy and integrated into these panels were vinyl wrapped noticeboards for the children to attach photos of family and friends, helping to enhance the comfort of the pupils.
+Providing pin boards for students to display personal items is an example of how the design allows for personalisation, contributing to a homely atmosphere.

-The furniture was manufactured in oak veneered MDF to strike the right balance between traditional, in keeping with the ‘Arts and Crafts’ boarding house but also modern in keeping with the demands of today’s boarding pupils.
+The furniture was manufactured in oak veneered MDF to manage the balance between traditional, in keeping with the ‘Arts and Crafts’ boarding house, but also modern, in keeping with the demands of today’s boarding pupils.

-Due to the age of the House (100 years+), it was essential we considered the heating and electrical systems already in situ which resulted in the electrical system being reconfigured in order to facilitate the new arrangement of beds.
+Due to the House’s age (100+ years), it was important that we considered the existing heating and electrical systems, which led to the electrical system being reconfigured to facilitate the new arrangement of beds.

-“Storage was our main priority, followed by maintaining personal space with scope for pupils personalise their own area.
-Thinking to the future we also needed suitable electrical power to each bed space for charging purposes.”
+“Storage was our main priority, followed by maintaining personal space with scope for pupils to personalise their own area.
+Thinking of the future, we also needed suitable electrical power to each bed space for charging purposes.”

-Knowing that the new style beds needed greater storage capacity and would therefore be bigger, caused a few early design concerns.
-We wanted to make the dorms aesthetically pleasing whilst retaining maximum occupancy.
+Knowing that the new-style beds needed greater storage capacity and would therefore be larger caused a few early design concerns.
+We wanted to create dorms that were aesthetically pleasing and durable whilst retaining maximum occupancy.

 Bishop's Stortford College refurbish boarding accommodation with bespoke furniture